Education in partnership with

 Memorial Sloan-Kettering Cancer Center

-Exchange Programmes for Breast Imaging Fellowship (USA)
+Exchange Programmes for Breast Imaging Fellowships (USA)

 The need to mobilise resources available for subspecialisation outside Europe and to benefit from worldwide renowned academic institutions led the European School of Radiology (ESOR) and the Memorial Sloan-Kettering Cancer Center (MSKCC) to take the initiative in jointly offering a breast imaging fellowship in the USA.